Open 24 hours, 7 days a week

 Mopping accidents do not just involve wet floors.
 They could, for instance, involve a mop handle.
 Mop handles can be made of plastic as well as wood.
 Both materials are liable to break, exposing sharp edges and potentially causing cuts and lacerations.
 In such circumstances, an employer could be held liable if they had not made the required safety inspections of work equipment, or failed to replace equipment that had been reported as faulty.

-Legal Expert can provide you with an excellent no win no fee solicitor to handle your mopping accident claims.
+Legal Expert can provide you with an excellent No Win No Fee solicitor who can handle mopping accident claims.
 Call us today for your free slip, trip and fall injury consultation, to see if you can claim.

 Restaurant Mopping Accidents

-If possible, staff should avoid mopping the floor during opening times when guests are being served.
-If it is unavoidable, for example, there is a large spillage that could endanger guests and staff, the restaurant staff should ensure that correct health and safety measures are taken, such as signposting the area, or roping it off, and cleaning it up so far as possible.
+Where possible, staff should avoid mopping the floor during opening times when guests are being served.
+If it is unavoidable, for example, and there is a large spillage that could endanger guests or staff, the restaurant staff should ensure that correct health and safety measures are taken, such as signposting the area, or roping it off, and cleaning it up so far as possible.

 Mopping Accidents In Shops And Supermarkets